Tuesday, October 4, 2011

 He said, "TJ" and the dealer said his last name but I couldn't make it out

-So I said something dumb like; "Well, its awesome to be sitting at the same table with you."
+So I said something dumb like; "Well, it's awesome to be sitting at the same table with you."

 He turned out to be TJ Clotier